sailfish-containers/lxc-templates-desktop/README.md

 *LXC templates adapted to SailfshOS*

 This package includes:
- - **lxc-templates** currently "lxc-templates" package shipped from jolla seems broke due to the lack of wget binaries and an old tar version that makes official LXC templates unusable on SailfishOS, "lxc-templates-desktop" aim to ship LXC containers adapted to work on SailfishOS
+ - **lxc-templates** currently "lxc-templates" package shipped from jolla seems broke due to the lack of wget and an old tar version that makes official LXC templates unusable on SailfishOS, "lxc-templates-desktop" aim to ship LXC containers adapted to work on SailfishOS
  - **guest scripts** bash scripts meant to start desktop sessions inside containers

 ## build (requires rpmbuild)